edai4science/edai4science.github.io/_pages/call.md

 ## Important Dates (Anywhere on Earth)

-Last date for abstract submission: 26 Feb, 2025
+Last date for abstract submission: 15 Mar, 2025

-Notification of selected abstracts: 5 Mar, 2025
+Notification of selected abstracts: Rolling notifications

 Workshop: 3 and 4 April, 2025